Hypnos8/made-project/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
-When the Broken Window Theory was published in 1982, the relation between a disordered environment and crime became subject to debate in the public sphere.
+When the Broken Window Theory was published in 1982, the relationship between a disordered environment and crime became subject to debate in the public sphere.
 Since then, various case studies have been conducted that analyzed how restoring order in a certain area affects the number of crimes.
 The goal of this project is to analyze whether more crimes are committed in disordered areas than in ordered ones.